compsoc-edinburgh/htb17-site/handbook.md

 - Deodorant
 - A change of clothes

+Unfortunately there will be no showers available.
 Feminine hygiene products will be provided, however, feel free to bring your own.

 ## Social media